fabyolafc/fabyolafc/README.md

 ### Hi there 👋

-My name is Fabyola Campos, I'm from Brazil and I'm currently taking a programming course.
+My name is Fabyola Campos, I'm from Brazil and I'm currently taking a programming course💻.
 I am always open to new challenges and ready for change.
 "The more I know, the more I am".🥰
+I believe that one of my strengths is the organization, the ability to adapt to change and teamwork.📚 Dedicated and hardworking, with determination to deliver excellence.👩‍💼

+-🔭Currently I am working in...
+Health clinic with reception assistant -🌱I am currently learning...
+Programming
+-🤔 What are your future plans...
+I want to do falcolle law and learn more about programming -👯My hobbies are...
+Reading and learning new skills -⚡Curiosity...
+I love marathon series and movies on weekends

 <!--
 #Hey
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...